 The total cost of installing a whirlybird varies depending on several factors.
 Here’s what to keep in mind:

-• Roof Complexity: Installation on a simple roof will be less expensive compared to complex roof structures.
+- Roof Complexity: Installation on a simple roof will be less expensive than complex roof structures.

 While DIY installation might seem tempting, hiring a qualified roofer is crucial.
-They ensure proper placement, secure installation, and avoid potential roof damage.
-This guarantees optimal performance and longevity for your whirlybird investment.
+They ensure proper placement and secure installation and avoid potential roof damage, guaranteeing optimal performance and longevity for your Whirlybird investment.

 How Many Whirlybirds Do I Need for a House?

 The number of whirlybirds depends on your roof area.
-A rule of thumb is 1 whirlybird for every 50 square metres of roof space.
+One whirlybird for every 50 square metres of roof space is a rule of thumb.
 So, a larger house likely needs multiple whirlybirds for good ventilation.
 Consult a roofing professional for a specific recommendation based on your roof size and shape.

 Maintenance and Longevity